jacebenson/cedar/docs/docs/testing.md

 ### Testing the Form

-Now, we can extend the `test` file which Redwood generated.
+Now, we can extend the `test` file which Cedar generated.
 We're going to want to:

 1. Import `waitFor` from the `@cedarjs/testing/web` library.
 2. Add an import to `@testing-library/user-event` for its `default`.